 At any rate it is clear that substantive guarantees and procedural guarantees are two sides of the same coin, and there is little sense in looking at only one.
-This warning is not rhetorical: one finds dozen of books, from both traditions, which totally ignore the inextricable nexus between substantive and procedural aspects.
-Analysing crimes without attempting to understand how norms are interpreted and enforced is as fruitless as investigating "criminal justice" while ignoring what is going on in the paramount legislative domain.
+This warning is not rhetorical: one finds dozen of books, from both traditions. which totally ignore the inextricable nexus between substantive and procedural Analysing aspects. crimes without attempting to understand how norms are interpreted and enforced is as fruitless as investigat-"criminal jusing tice" while ignoring what is going on in the paramount legislative domain.
 Comparatively one can conclude that in some systems - mostly Anglo-Saxon - more trust is placed in the judiciary; while in other systems - mostly continental European - there is more trust in the legislature.